Jona Senilagakali: Diplomatic career and public service

-As Prime Minister
+2006 Fijian coup d'état

-After becoming Prime Minister, Senilagakali acknowledged that the coup was illegal but justified it by claiming that the "illegal activity" of the government of Laisenia Qarase, whom Bainimarama had ousted, was worse.
-He said that he had been ordered by Bainimarama to take the position of Prime Minister and that his appointment had surprised him.
+Senilagakali was appointed prime minister by dictator Frank Bainimarama following the 2006 Fijian coup d'état.
+Senilagakali acknowledged that the coup was illegal but justified it by claiming that the "illegal activity" of the government of Laisenia Qarase, whom Bainimarama had ousted, was worse.
+He said that he had been ordered by Bainimarama to take the position of prime minister and that his appointment had surprised him.
 He also said new elections could be as long as two years away.

 The Great Council of Chiefs did not recognise his appointment, and continued to recognize Laisenia Qarase.

-On his first full day as Prime Minister, Senilagakali received a hostile reception at the graduation ceremony of the Fiji School of Medicine.
+On his first full day as prime minister, Senilagakali received a hostile reception at the graduation ceremony of the Fiji School of Medicine.
 The Fiji Times reported that an unnamed faculty member, who was also a chief, had told him that his agreeing to head a military puppet government was disgraceful and unworthy of the school.
 He left before the ceremony began.

 Bainimarama announced Senilagakali's resignation on 4 January 2007; President Josefa Iloilo, whose powers were restored by Bainimarama on the same day, appointed Bainimarama as prime minister the next day.
 Senilagakali was then sworn in as Minister of Health on 8 January.
 He was dismissed from the latter post a year later, during a Cabinet reshuffle on 4 January 2008.